 There is little political, deterrent or military value in either the U.S. or Israel bombing Iran’s nuclear and missile programs, say participants at this week’s Air Force Association air warfare symposium here.
 “If the Iranians really wanted a store of enriched uranium, they could buy it,” says a U.S. official with links to the U.S. military’s cyber and operations communities.
 “And they don’t have to process it themselves except for the national prestige it would give the country and to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Attack On Iranian Nuclear Facilities Appears To Lose Appeal".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Attack On Iranian Nuclear Facilities Appears To Lose Appeal".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.